labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

 ### Reporting Insufficient Changes to the Authors

 - If, in your review, you find that not all changes have been made, or it is unclear whether or not certain changes are acceptable/sufficient, please reach out to the assistant to the Data Editor with a comment on the Jira ticket outlining your question.
-- These cases are not always cut and dry, please err on the side of caution and ask questions before posting a "final acceptance" message on the deposit.
+- These cases are not always cut and dry, please err on the side of caution and ask questions before posting a "final acceptance" message on the deposit, or before requesting additional changes from the authors.
+- Do not include any `[SUGGESTED]` items in the response.
+We only suggest **once**, in the original report.
+If the only items not completed are `[SUGGESTED]` items, the deposit is accepted.
 - **If you are certain that items are incomplete** and theres 3 or less action items remaining:
   - Go back into openICPSR and "Change status" -> "Request Revisions".
 Then input the message:
   ```